manan-hemani/Clickcart/Readme.md

 # 🛒 ClickCart – Electronics E-commerce Website

-ClickCart is a full-stack e-commerce web application focused on selling electronics such as mobiles, tablets, laptops, and audio products.
+ClickCart is a full-stack e-commerce website focused on selling electronics such as mobiles, tablets, laptops, and audio products.
 It features a user-friendly shopping experience, admin product management, secure authentication, and cloud-based image storage.

 ---